brantleyglobal/globaleconomy/README.md

 yarn deploy
 ```

 This command deploys a test smart contract to the local network.
-You can find more information about how to customize your contract and deployment script in our [documentation](https://docs.globalDEX.io/quick-start/environment#2-deploy-your-smart-contract).
+Be sure hardhat config is configured correctly for local depployment.
+You can find more information about how to customize your contract and deployment script in [documentation](https://docs.globalDEX.io/quick-start/environment#2-deploy-your-smart-contract).

 4. On a third terminal, start your NextJS app: